 The open nature of the internet is such that data may flow over networks without security measures, and may be accessed and used by people other than those for whom the data is intended.
 Whilst this is outside of our control, we do take the protection of your information very seriously and aim to apply appropriate levels of security at all times.

-- other companies or brands within the Ageas group, for example, where we are unable to provide you with an insurance product we will check whether they have an insurance product which may suit your needs;
+- other companies or brands within Ageas UK, namely Ageas Insurance Limited, Ageas Retail Limited, Ageas Services (UK) Limited and Ageas Law LLP.
+For example, your personal information may be shared for our general business administration, where we are unable to provide you with an insurance product, we will check whether they have an insurance product which may suit your needs or for efficiency and accuracy purposes.

-- other insurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, communicating with customers on our behalf via social media, providing IT systems and administrative services, claims handling services and the development and improvement of our internal databases
+- other insurers, reinsurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, assisting with our marketing activity in order to help improve our pricing for customers, providing IT systems and administrative services, claims handling services (which may include using providers outside of the UK, for example, for the purposes of dealing with your claim or repatriating you), providing a reward scheme for customers and the development and improvement of our internal databases.

 - credit reference agencies to check your credit history.
-This check will be recorded on your credit reference file without affecting your ability to apply for credit or other financial products;
+This check will be recorded on your credit reference file without affecting your ability to apply for credit or other financial products.
+For more information about how the three main credit reference agencies in the UK use and share personal data, please refer to The Credit Reference Agency Information Notice (CRAIN), which may be found on the credit reference agencies’ websites:

 - other third parties if you have given us your permission to do so or there is sufficient reason to believe they are acting on your behalf.

-We will keep your information only for as long as is reasonably necessary for the purposes set out in this privacy notice and to fulfil our legal and regulatory obligations.
-For further information about how long we will keep your information, please contact the Data Protection Officer using the contact details outlined in section 1 of this notice.
+Should you require further information about how long we will keep your information, please contact the Data Protection Officer using the contact details outlined in section 1 of this policy.

 To help manage your insurance policy we will deal with individuals you nominate, including third parties we reasonably believe to be acting on your behalf provided they are able to answer our security questions.
-However, for your protection, we will need to speak to you directly, your legal representative, someone you have nominated and given us permission to discuss your personal details, or power of attorney should you require changes to your contact address, policy coverage or to cancel the policy.
+However, for your protection, we will need to speak to either you directly, your legal representative, someone you have nominated and given us permission to discuss your personal details with, or your Power of Attorney, should you require changes to your contact address or policy coverage, if you wish to make a claim or to cancel the policy.

 You have a number of rights concerning the personal information we use, these include the right to:

-- ask us to correct or delete the personal information;
+- ask us to correct your personal information.

-- ask us to restrict or object to the use of your personal information at any time;
+- ask us to restrict the use of your personal information at any time, except where we have a justifiable reason to use it.

-- where you have previously given us your permission to use your personal information, withdraw that permission.
-Where your permission is withdrawn, your previous consent will remain valid in respect of our use of your information prior to the date you withdrew it, or if any marketing material has been sent prior to you advising that you do not wish us to contact you again;
+- where you have previously given us your permission to use your personal information for marketing purposes, withdraw that permission.
+Where your permission is withdrawn, your previous consent will remain valid in respect of our use of your information prior to the date you withdrew it, or if any marketing material has been sent prior to you advising that you do not wish us to contact you again.

-- complain to the Information Commissioner’s Office at any time if you object to the way we use your personal information.
-For more information please go to www.ico.org.uk;
+- complain to the Information Commissioner’s Office at any time if you object to the way we use your personal information or if you believe we have breached the requirements of the General Data Protection Regulations.
+For more information please go to www.ico.org.uk.

 - object to an automated decision including profiling.
-For details about the profiling activity we undertake, please refer to section 3 of this notice.
+For details about the profiling activity we undertake, please refer to section 3 of this policy.